Glyphosate: Why Eating Organic Really Does Matter

 Then there’s glyphosate vs. Roundup.
 Glyphosate was not directly toxic to mitochondria in a study, but Roundup was.
 And while glyphosate alone is toxic to human placental cells, Roundup does significantly more damage to them.

-That begs a good question: all these studies are looking at glyphosate in isolation, but the vast majority of pesticide-treated crops are sprayed with Roundup.
+That begs a good question: all these studies are looking at glyphosate in isolation, but the vast majority of herbicide-treated crops are sprayed with Roundup.
 What else is in Roundup that hasn’t been studied?

 Leaked emails and dirty politics

 At least two other compounds in Roundup – nitrosoglyphosate (NNG) and 1,4-dioxane – are probable carcinogens.
 It appears that Monsanto knew these are toxic and tried to hide their toxicity from the EPA.
 It came out when the company was sued and had to produce internal emails in court, including the one below:

 Another group of emails revealed that Monsanto’s former researcher, Dr. James Parry, found glyphosate to be genotoxic.
 When he presented his results, Monsanto’s execs got rid of him, noting that the priority was to “find/develop someone who is comfortable with the genetox profile of glyphosate/Roundup and who can be influential with regulators and Scientific Outreach operations when genetox issues arise.”